bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/016-git-pull.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-As stated in the output, the remote repository is head of your local one, so you need to run the `git pull` command to get the latest changes:
+As stated in the output, the remote repository is ahead of your local one, so you need to run the `git pull` command to get the latest changes:

 ```
 git pull origin main